ShubhamBharde98/Namaste-Node-JS/Readme.md

 #### ECMA - European Computer Manufacturers Association.

 #### NOTE:- Javascript includes additional features that are not part of ECMAScript specification( eg:- DOM API, setTimeout/setInterval, fs.readFile, process )

+## Node JS REPL:-
+REPL is Acrynom for Read, Evaluate, Print, Loop

+we are write command ```node``` on terminal then we get Node REPL mode.

+## Global in NodeJS:-
+in browser :- "window" keyword is global object.

+in node js environment :- "global" keyword is global object.

+in any environment :- "globalThis" keyword is standard way to access the global object in any JavaScript environment.